saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

 LaTeX zone takes time and I want to the least amount of time dealing with its intricacies and get on with my work.
 And more importantly, I want to make my learnings stick.
 With LaTeX - 10 minutes after my nice, shiny, slick - PDF document is created - I forget more than half of what I learnt about LaTeX along the way.
-Markdown - now that's something worth remembering.

 This is where the very awesome [Sebastien Binet](https://github.com/sbinet) came to my rescue.
 He created [present-tex](https://github.com/sbinet/present-tex) and